matthewcosgrove/cf-scripts/pivnet/README.md

 3. ./ssh-and-download-products.sh
 4. ./ssh-and-upload-products.sh

-\* - the format of the product name fits the quirks of the API url formats and is strict!
+\* WARNING (Dirty workaround) the format of the product name in the products.json uses a workaround for the quirks of the Ops Manager API url formats.
+It is strict!
 The input is a simple json file with "product-name":"version" where the product-name is in the format "name;product-alias".
 Breaking this down, 'name' prior to the semi-colon, is the tile or product name as returned within the json response of 'https://$CF_OPS_MAN_GUI_HOST/api/v0/available_products' as the name as seen in this sample json response..

 ```json
 [
 {